Develop Leaders and Teams with 360 Feedback

 2. Assess Current and Identify New Leaders

-Once you've defined your ideal leadership culture, you can use 360 feedback to assess your current leadership team and identify new high potentials who embody strong leadership qualities.
+Once you've defined your ideal leadership culture, you can use 360 degree feedback to assess your current leadership team and identify new high potentials who embody strong leadership qualities.
 Ask a leader's direct reports, peers, managers and even key suppliers or clients to assess them against this leadership criteria.
 From the review, you'll gain reliable insight into a leader's strengths and weaknesses, with clear areas for leadership development.

 4. Monitor Leadership Growth